Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/solidigm_d7-p5520_fw_update/guide.en-gb.md

 #### Step 1 - Download the firmware package

-Download the firmware package on your server: https://last-public-ovh-baremetal.snap.mirrors.ovh.net/hardware/P5520/P5520_FW_to_9CV10490_Win64.zip
+Download the firmware package on your server: <https://last-public-ovh-baremetal.snap.mirrors.ovh.net/hardware/P5520/P5520_FW_to_9CV10490_Win64.zip>

 **Tool version: 2.1**

 Unzip the archive.
-The tool to use is sofu_2.1_win64.exe, it is located in the unzipped folder.
+The tool to use is `sofu_2.1_win64.exe`, it is located in the unzipped folder.

 #### Step 2 - Update the firmware

-Run Windows PowerShell as administrator, then run the following command in the directory where sofu_2.1_win64.exe was unzipped :
+Run Windows PowerShell as administrator, then run the following command in the directory where `sofu_2.1_win64.exe` was unzipped :

 ```bash
 .\sofu_2.1_win64.exe
 ```

-/// details | Example result on a server with 4 Solidigm drives to update:
+/// details | **Example result on a server with 4 Solidigm drives to update**

 ```bash
 PS C:\Users\admin\Desktop\P5520_FW_to_9CV10490_Win64> .\sofu_2.1_win64.exe